betaglot/plantabeta/docs/reference/Eco/Raw/Overview.md

 - RawLand is typically slower than prep land unless the trenches are f**\***

-- RawLand there's always raw lands in the perimeter so when a planter is performing a perimeter fill algorithm then they're planting Raw typically in raw the spacing can be more responsive usually in raw they they Checkers the checkers will prioritize stumps over anything else
+- RawLand there's always raw lands in the perimeter so when a planter is performing a perimeter Cover algorithm then they're planting Raw typically in raw the spacing can be more responsive usually in raw they they Checkers the checkers will prioritize stumps over anything else

 - they say that rocks heat up and kill the roots of trees that kind of seems like a bit of a myth or I've never seen any evidence for that and I don't even know where to look that be interesting thing to find out for the research section of the development page is